pahihu/Oberon07-tools/README.md

 Changes:
 * Eliminate ASSERTs in leaf procedures.
-* The compiler stores parameters/local variables in registers in leaf procedures.
+* Stores parameters/local variables in registers in leaf procedures.
-* The compiler now accepts the Astrobe extension of ASSERT(cond,code)
+* Support the Astrobe extension of ASSERT(cond,code)
-* The compiler now accepts the leaf procedure and interrupt handler syntax of the Astrobe Oberon-07 compiler (/a option).
+* Support the leaf procedure and interrupt handler syntax of the Astrobe Oberon-07 compiler (/a option).
 In leaf procedures no run-time checking is performed and the LNK register not saved/not restored.

 ***